RTIInternational/SMART/README.md

 ## Development

+The simplest way to start developing is to go to the `envs/dev` directory and run the rebuild script with `./rebuild.sh`.
+This will: clean up any old containers/volumes, rebuild the images, run all migrations, and seed the database with some testing data.

+The testing data includes three users `root`, `user1`, `test_user` and all of their passwords are `password555`.
+There is also a handful of projects with randomly labeled data by the various users.

 ### Docker containers

 This project uses `docker` containers organized by `docker-compose` to ease dependency management in development.
 All dependencies are controlled through docker.